Sleep Medicine Experts

 Should you See a Sleep Doctor?

-While only a primary care physician can refer you to a sleep doctor, there are signs you can look out for that may indicate you should make an appointment with your family physician to discuss your options.
+Sleep disorders can manifest in various ways and can significantly impact your overall well-being.
+While only a primary care physician can refer you to a sleep specialist, there are signs you can look out for that may indicate you should make an appointment with your family physician to discuss your options.

 Signs you may need to see a sleep doctor:

-• You toss and turn all night in bed
+- You toss and turn all night in bed, difficulty falling asleep

 If any of the above apply to you, we suggest you discuss these symptoms with your doctor, give us a call or stop by our conveniently located Dulles, VA office today to learn more.